macroverse-r/pplot/README.md

 ## License

-This package is available under a dual-licensing model: - **Open Source**: AGPL-3.0 for academic and non-commercial use - **Commercial**:
+This package is licensed under AGPL-3.0.
-Alternative licensing available for commercial applications

-See LICENSE.md for details.